WWPR-FM

-WWPR-FM (105.1 FM) is an urban contemporary music radio station licensed to New York, New York.
+WWPR-FM (105.1 FM) is an urban contemporary music radio station station licensed to serve New York, New York.
 The station is owned by iHeartMedia and broadcasts from studios located at 125 West 55th Street in Midtown Manhattan, while its transmitter is located at the Empire State Building.
 WWPR-FM is the flagship station of the nationally syndicated morning show, The Breakfast Club.

 History

 WWRL-FM and WRFM (1953–1985)

 The station first signed on the air on December 14, 1953, as WWRL-FM.
 The station was co-owned with WWRL (1600 AM) by radio enthusiast William Reuman, studios were in Woodside, Queens.
 The call sign was changed to WRFM in October 1957, breaking away from the AM simulcast with a diversified and classical music format.

 Bonneville International, the broadcast arm of the Church of Jesus Christ of Latter-day Saints, purchased WRFM in 1967.
 The following year, WRFM, billing itself as "Stereo 105", adopted a beautiful music format that was developed by program director Marlin Taylor.
 WRFM played mostly instrumental music with about one vocal every 15 minutes.
 It featured the works of such artists as Mantovani, Henry Mancini, Ferrante & Teicher, Percy Faith, Hollyridge Strings, Leroy Anderson, Frank Mills and Richard Clayderman.
 Mixed in were vocals by such artists as Frank Sinatra, Johnny Mathis, Peggy Lee, the Lettermen, Nat King Cole and Barbra Streisand.

 Ratings for the station were satisfactory, and for a couple of times, WRFM was the top-rated FM station in New York.
 WRFM competed for beautiful music listeners with the simulcast of WPAT and WPAT-FM, with two other easy listening stations, WTFM and WVNJ-FM usually trailing.
 As the 1980s began, WRFM started mixing in some soft contemporary artist vocals including the Carpenters, Barry Manilow, Kenny Rogers and Dionne Warwick, and it was also used on an electronic program guide in Manhattan throughout the '80s.
 In 1984, the station increased vocals to six per hour and cut back on adult standards titles, while also adding softer songs by top 40 artists, such as Billy Joel, Michael Jackson, Chicago, Elton John, the Beatles and Whitney Houston.